 Eczema can also present as hand or scalp rashes, and certain types leave scaly plaques on the arms and legs.

 Your rash is treated depending on its underlying cause.
-The dermatology providers at Seacoast Dermatology, PLLC, carefully examine your rash, your personal and family medical history, and any external factors (such as new detergents or pollutions) that could be the cause.
+The dermatology providers at Seacoast Dermatology, carefully examine your rash, your personal and family medical history, and any external factors (such as new detergents or pollutions) that could be the cause.
 The doctors ask about the circumstances of the rash’s development and when you initially noticed symptoms.
 This helps identify any possible allergic reactions.

 The team reviews medications and supplements you may be taking as well as recent changes in your skin care or household cleaning routine.
 You may undergo certain testing to determine the cause of your rash, such as blood tests or skin samples.
 The doctors want your treatment to be as effective as possible.